mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

 **Mastra**, created by the Gatsby team, brings TypeScript-native agent development to the JavaScript ecosystem.
 With built-in memory persistence, workflow orchestration, and type-safe integrations, it allows web developers to build sophisticated AI agents without leaving their familiar toolchain.
 Its deployment flexibility makes it particularly attractive for teams already using React or Next.js.

 **Agent Development Kit (ADK)** represents Google's vision for enterprise-grade agent development.
-Launched in 2025, this code-first framework supports both Python and Java, offering sophisticated multi-agent orchestration capabilities.
+Launched in 2025, this code-first framework supports Python, Java, and Go, offering sophisticated multi-agent orchestration capabilities.
 Its integration with Google Cloud's Agent Engine provides a fully managed runtime, while the Agent2Agent protocol enables cross-platform agent collaboration - a crucial feature for complex enterprise systems.

+### Genkit and ADK: Complementary Layers

+Within the Genkit community, there has been a lot of discussion about how Genkit relates to Google's Agent Development Kit (ADK).
+One engineer working on Genkit at Google summarized Genkit's role this way:

+> Genkit focuses on “low-level” AI APIs: models, tools, prompts, MCP, and developer tools such as o11y tooling and playgrounds.
+> Genkit lets you interact directly with LLMs, ships without hardcoded prompts by default, and its o11y tooling lets you see exactly what your agent is doing.
+No surprises.

+In November 2025, Google also introduced the Agent Development Kit (ADK) for Go, an open-source, code-first toolkit for building, evaluating, and deploying sophisticated AI agents with flexibility and control (ADK for Go: <https://github.com/google/adk-go>).
+In the broader Vertex AI Agent Builder ecosystem, you build agents with ADK and run and scale them on Vertex AI Agent Engine Runtime, a fully managed service for deploying and operating agents in production.
+For more details, see ADK overview: <https://docs.cloud.google.com/agent-builder/agent-development-kit/overview> and Vertex AI Agent Builder overview: <https://docs.cloud.google.com/agent-builder/overview>.

+A useful mental model in the Genkit community — one we also share — is to think in terms of **complementary layers** rather than "which one is better":

+- **ADK** is a higher-level *agent framework* for orchestrating sophisticated, often multi-agent systems, with batteries-included features such as session management, memory, evaluation, and first-class integration with Google Cloud's Vertex AI Agent Engine Runtime and Agent Builder.
+If your requirements include managed scaling, production-grade observability, and long-lived, session-aware agents on Google Cloud, ADK is a natural fit.
+- **Genkit** is a more general-purpose, lower-level *AI framework* that focuses on models, tools, prompts, MCP, and o11y.
+You can use it on its own to build agents (as we do in this book), to power other types of AI services, or even as the foundation beneath higher-level frameworks.

+In a rapidly changing AI ecosystem, this separation of concerns matters.
+A common recommendation in the Genkit community — which we also agree with — is to follow Anthropic's guidance in "Building effective agents – When and how to use frameworks": <https://www.anthropic.com/engineering/building-effective-agents#when-and-how-to-use-frameworks>.
+Especially when you are starting out or learning, it often makes sense to begin with a lower-level toolkit like Genkit to deeply understand models, tools, prompts, and o11y, and then adopt an agent framework such as ADK based on your application's requirements.

+That is why this book focuses on Genkit as a low-level foundation for Go developers: once you master these building blocks, you can confidently evaluate, choose, and combine agent frameworks — such as ADK on Google Cloud or other AI agent frameworks from different vendors — based on your application's requirements, or even build your own custom framework on top of Genkit when your architecture calls for it.

 ### The Framework Selection Challenge